What stays the same and what changes?

 At Pensioenfonds PGB, we will soon have a solidary contribution scheme or a flexible contribution scheme.
 Which scheme your employees (can) receive depends on your affiliation, among other things.

-In the new pension, the pensions will increase or decrease every year.
-Pensions will move in line with the economy.
+Pensions will move more in line with the economy.
 This means we can increase pensions more quickly when the economy is doing well.
 If the economy is not doing so well, we can also reduce pensions more quickly.
-The new rules ensure that these fluctuations become less when someone approaches retiring age.

-The survivor’s pension rules will soon be the same for everyone.
+Rules for pensions will soon be the same for everyone in the event of death.
 This makes it clearer what you as a survivor can count on.

 What do I do as an employer?

-What you have to do and what choices you can make depends on your affiliation with Pension Fund PGB.
+What you have to do for the new pension depends on your affiliation with Pensioenfonds PGB.